jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 ### 123 Regulator may accept enforceable undertakings
 (1) The regulator may accept an enforceable undertaking given by a person in writing in connection with a matter relating to a contravention or an alleged contravention by the person of this Act or regulations.
+(1A) However, the regulator may refuse to accept an enforceable undertaking if it does not provide for the reimbursement of any reasonable costs and expenses of the regulator incurred in relation to—
+  (a) the undertaking; and
+  (b) the contravention or alleged contravention.
+(1B) To avoid doubt, the costs and expenses of the regulator include any costs or expenses incurred in relation to an employee, agent, or contractor of the regulator.
+(1C) Subsection (1A) does not limit the discretion of the regulator to refuse to accept an enforceable undertaking.
 (2) The regulator must not accept an enforceable undertaking under subsection (1) if the regulator believes that the contravention or alleged contravention would amount to an offence against section 47.
 (3) The giving of an enforceable undertaking does not constitute an admission of guilt by the person giving it in relation to the contravention or alleged contravention to which the undertaking relates.